-Student productions are required to provide craft services for their cast and crew on productions that take place for 3 hours or more.
+All student productions are required to provide craft services for their cast and crew on production days that take place for 3 hours or more.
 This includes cool water, drinks with electrolytes, and snacks to help reduce the risks of overheating, dehydration, and fainting caused by low blood sugar on your set.

-Student producers and directors; who do not supply crew with basic craft services while on location; can face disciplinary action.
+Student producers and directors, who do not supply student crews with basic craft services during a sanctioned production, can face disciplinary action.

-Student film productions are required to feed all cast and crew a complete meal for every 6 hours of production worked.
+Sanctioned student film productions are required to feed all cast and crew a complete meal for every 6 hours of production worked.
 Serving just pizza, pasta, or rice is not considered a complete meal.

 Filmmaking is hard work, especially when laboring for free.
 There should be plenty to eat, with more than one serving available if desired.
 If a student production cannot afford to provide a complete meal, do not schedule a 6-hour day.

-Student directors and producers are required to take into consideration any reasonable dietary needs of their cast and crew into account (i.e., vegans, vegetarians, gluten free and other allergies).
-Please remember that the scale of a student production's cast and crew is a byproduct of choices made in the writing and pre-production phase of your project.
-Be mindful of the impact of scale to your production's budget when developing a project.
-If feeding your entire cast and crew a complete meal is, "too expensive," consider shrinking the scale of production down instead underserving your volunteer cast and crew.
+Remember that the scale of a production's cast and crew is a byproduct of choices made in the writing and pre-production phase of the project.
+Be mindful of the impact to your production's potential budget when developing a project.
+If feeding your entire cast and crew a complete meal is too expensive, consider shrinking the scale of production down instead underserving your cast and crew.